yourboyace247/Finance-Tracker/README.md

 ![Filters](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Filters.png)

 Input Month: You can filter your income and expenses by month.
-Input Category: This input is empty since the "Type" input is showcases you your incomes and expenses.
+Input Category: This input is empty since the "Type" input showcases you your incomes and expenses.
 Input Type: Showcases you your incomes and expenses in chart.

 # :chart_with_upwards_trend: Charts: